Taxes, Incentives, and Support Resources

 Micro PILOT Eligibility

-St. Tammany Corporation also utilizes a small business version of the PILOT program known as a Micro PILOT.
+St. Tammany Economic Development Corporation also utilizes a small business version of the PILOT program known as a Micro PILOT.
 This tool has a scaled down benefit intended to help fill the gaps for smaller projects that may not meet the above criteria.
 The approval process is the same, but the eligibility is as follows:

 • Project Capital Expenditures must be in excess of $1 Million but less than $5 Million.